uesleibros/wasabi/docs/ERRORS.md

 debugging.

 > [!TIP]
 > Always log all three values when diagnosing connection issues.
+The
+> `WebSocketGetErrorDescription` function combines them into a single
+> diagnostic string.

 ## Error Pattern